IVSoftware/cursor-extravaganza/README.md

     }

 ***
 So far, so good, but there _is_ one small issue: The `CursorChanged` event doesn't fire when the `UseWaitCursor` property is used to change the cursor!
-So now we _do_ have to poll for changes to `Cursor.Current`, but with an improved method that will also be called in the `OnLoad` override..
+So now we _do_ have to poll for changes to `Cursor.Current`, but with an improved method that will be called in the `OnLoad` override by adding a line: `_ = detectCurrentCursorChanged()`.

     private async Task detectCurrentCursorChanged()
     {